Photo: WFP/ Hebatallah Munassar/2022

 THIS IS HOW WFP DELIVERS FOOD in Yemen

 The U.N.
 World Food Programme has been working in Yemen since 1967.
 Through all the ongoing conflict and natural disasters, WFP is determined to bring food to vulnerable families.
-Today, it uses smart, innovative solutions including ships, mobile cranes, e-cards and mVAM.
+Today, it supports Yemenis with emergency food assistance, school meals, vouchers and e-cards.

 Photo: WFP/Fares Khoailed